-- SQL Query Builder Editor: Build SQL queries using handlebars templates and JSON sample data.
+- SQL Query Editor: Build SQL queries using handlebars templates and JSON sample data.

 - Filter Editor: Test filter rules against incoming sample data.

-Resources: The Resources menu allows you to access Exports, Imports, Connections, Scripts, Agents, Stacks, API Tokens, and the Recycle Bin.
+Resources: The Resources menu allows you to access Exports, Imports, Connections, Scripts, Agents, Stacks, My APIs, API tokens, and the Recycle bin.

-- Exports: See all of the exports you’ve set up or create a new one.
+- Exports: See all of the exports you’ve already set up or create one.
 You can also perform certain actions like, edit or clone an export.
 Exports are used to extract or receive data from an application or system.
 An example would be exporting inventory data from NetSuite.
-For more information, see Exports.

-- Imports: See all of the imports you’ve set up or create a new one.
+- Imports: See all of your imports or set up a new one.
 You can also perform certain actions like, edit or clone an import.
 Imports are used to insert data into an application.
 An example would be updating inventory data for items you sell on eBay.
-For more information, see Imports.

 - Connections: See all of the connections you’ve created or set up a new one.
 You can also perform certain actions like, edit or clone a connection.
 Connections are used to store credentials, along with other access information for an application or system.
-For example, the login credentials to access a NetSuite account would be stored in a connection on integrator.io.
-For more information, see Connections.
+For example, the login credentials to access a NetSuite account would be stored here in a single connection.